Who were they?

 6 1812 Napoleon attacks Russia.
 Britain and Russia make peace.
 Britain withdraws help to Iran.
 Russia defeats Iran in Caucasus.

 7 1813 Russia and Iran make peace.
-Treat of Gulistan: Iran loses Azerbaijan and Georgia (though borders not delineated).
+Treaty of Golestan: Iran loses Azerbaijan and Georgia (though borders not delineated).
 Iranian fleet banned from Caspian: only Russian warships allowed.
 Russia to approve heir to throne.
 Angry reactions in Iran encouraged by religious leaders (mullahs).
+The humiliation implied by the treaties with Britain and Russia, allowing foreign interference, was not forgotten by Iranian nationalists.

 8 1815 After defeat of Napoleon, Britain renews 1809 treaty with Iran.
-Britain to help and arm Iran in a war, provided that it was defensive.
+Britain to help and arm Iran in a war, provided that it is defensive.

 9 1821-1823 Iran victorious in war with Ottomans.
 Treaty of Erzerum - no border changes.
 Russia invades further into Caucasus.

 10 1826 Second Russo-Persian war begins.
-Muslims in occupied Caucasus revolt and Iran reconquers territory lost in 1813 in Treaty of Gulistan.
-Britain quibbles over help under treaty of 1809.
+Tehran declares jihad against Russia, Muslims in occupied Caucasus revolt and Iran reconquers territory lost in 1813 in Treaty of Golestan.
+Britain quibbles over the treaties of 1809/1815, and sees no need to help Iran, who was technically the aggressor.

 13 1829 Assassination of prominent Russian in Tehran followed by anti-Russian riots.
 Tsar Nicholas I, however, is still friendly.